 Bellevue Education and Place Group are deemed to be related parties to Bellevue Place Education Trust as set out in the Academies Financial Handbook, and therefore act in accordance with the Department for Education’s guidance in this respect.

 What is a Related Party Transaction?

 - Related parties arise where one party has control or influence over the other, or where the parties are subject to common control.
-This includes parent companies and their subsidiaries, key management personnel including company directors, their close family members and other entities in which these parties have a controlling interest.
 Accounting standards require transactions between related parties to be disclosed in company financial statements as related party transactions.